Model validation for aggregate inferences in out-of-sample prediction: Aggregate scoring from cellwise components

-The sum is on the inside of the squared term, which demonstrates why simply summing the squared error of the individuals or cells (as is often done when scoring models; see \citealp{gelman2014understanding}) would not provide an acceptable score for the population mean.
+which is why simply summing the squared error of the individuals or cells (as is often done when scoring models; see \citealp{gelman2014understanding}) would not provide an acceptable score for the population mean.
 For clarity, the mean of the squared error of the cells, adjusted for sample representation would be

+For notation simplicity we write the error instead of squared error for formulae throughout this manuscript, but figures show the squared error.